millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 What is Programming?
 --------------------

-When first starting to learn how to code, it can be difficult to grasp the big ideas behind programming.
+When first learning how to code, it can be difficult to grasp the big ideas behind programming.
 Think of it like having a robot that can do anything, but only if you tell it *exactly* what to do and how to do it.
 You need to understand how the computer thinks so you can write instructions that it will understand.
 A great example of this can be found `here <https://youtube.com/shorts/mrmqRoRDrFg?si=ga23ojvoho0V5Rz5>`_.

 These first few labs will be all about understanding how computers think and what language we use to communicate with them, in this case, Python.

-This lab is adapted from Math 215 Lab 1.

 Setting up Google Colab
 -----------------------